Africa

 Your afternoon is at leisure to relax at your hotel or explore further independently.

 Note: You will need your passport to cross into Brazil.
+UK citizens do not need a visa for Brazil, but citizens of other countries need to check their requirements.
+Take a light raincoat, as you will get wet visiting some sections of the falls.
 Shared day tours have a maximum of 25 people.

 Day 5